Guide

 Any shown above Any shown above

-The visualisation below shows an example of a precast structural column in different stages of design.
+The visualization below shows an example of a precast structural column in different stages of design.
 In LOD 200 and 300, it could be labelled “Precast column, C40/45”.
 In LOD 350, the column would be separate object from the connecting parts, which could be labelled “Steel connections”.
 In LOD 400, the object would contain as separate objects the steel reinforcement tendons labelled “Rebar”.

 articles_body-image_LOD-stages